airhdl/.github/profile/README.md

-Create AXI4 register maps for your FPGA or ASIC project in the browser and download the generated code.
+A web-based VHDL/SystemVerilog AXI4 register bank generator for FPGA and ASIC projects.
 Sign-up for free at [airhdl.com](https://airhdl.com).